vinftw7/vinftw7/README.md

 # Vincent

-Previous experience: took some coding classes in Python and Java in the past...
+Previous experience: took some coding classes in Python and Java in the past

-Why I took this course: to get better at coding and see if it interests me...
+Why I took this course: to get better at coding and see if it interests me

-I am interested in Tennis, card magic, movies, traveling...
+I am interested in Tennis, card magic, movies, traveling

-I want to improve at coding, and I want to create a wordle-type game.
+I want to improve at coding, and I want to create a wordle-type game

 <!--